 The County will make contributions in the amounts listed below for funding, providing, and maintaining insured medical and dental benefits and life insurance coverage, and for providing a reserve fund to self-insure against unanticipated increases in the cost of those benefits.
 Through payroll deduction, employees will contribute the remaining amounts necessary for funding, providing, and maintaining insured medical and dental benefits and life insurance, and providing a reserve fund to self-insure against unanticipated increases in the cost of those benefits.
+Employee contributions will be used to pay claims first.

-- B. Medical Insurance Contributions: For coverage effective January 2019 through December 2020, the County will make medical contributions as follows: - 1.
-Regular, Full-Time Employees: for employees with an established and approved FTE (Full Time Equivalent) of .75 and above, effective with the January 2019 premiums, the County shall absorb the full rate increase to the Premera and Kaiser administered plans in both 2019 and 2020.
-Employees' contribution rates will remain at 2018 levels through the life of the contract.
-The County and employee monthly contributions towards medical coverage shall be increased proportionally thereafter.
-For example, if the Kaiser total medical rate increases by three percent (3.0%), the County contribution shall be increased by three percent (3.0%) and the employee contribution shall be increased by three percent (3.0%).
-If the total medical rate is \$1,650 and the County and employee contribution rates are \$1,500 and \$150 respectively, then a 3% increase will result in a \$49.50 total rate increase ($$1,650 \times 3\% = 49.50).
-This total rate increase represents a \$45 increase to the County contribution (\$1,500 x 3% =\$45) and a \$4.50 increase to the employee contribution (\$150 x 3% = \$4.50).

-If the rates are expected to increase by more than five percent (5%), the parties agree to explore plan design changes through the Medical Benefits Committee to keep the increase at or below five (5%) percent.

-2. Regular Part-Time Employees: for regular employees working less than full time (approved FTE of less than .75 and at or above .5), the County will prorate the amount of its contributions to .65 of full-time FTE status for the year.
+- B. Medical Insurance Contributions: From January 1, 2022 through December 31, 2024, the County will provide medical insurance to employees and their eligible dependents through the plans described in Appendix C. - 1.
+Regular Full-Time Employees: Regular full-time employees will contribute towards the cost of medical insurance for their coverage and coverage of their dependents based on the plan and tier of coverage they select through the County's open enrollment processes.
+Employee contributions for years 2022, 2023 and 2024 are specified in Appendix C. The County and employee monthly contributions towards medical coverage shall be increased proportionally thereafter.
+For example, if the rates increase by three percent (3.0%), both the County and employee contributions will increase by three percent (3.0%).
+If the rates are expected to increase by more than five percent (5%), the parties agree to explore plan design changes through the Medical Benefits Committee to keep the increase at or below five (5%) percent. - 2.
+Regular Part-Time Employees: For regular employees working less than full time (approved FTE of less than .75 and at or above .5), the County will prorate the amount of its contributions to .65 of full-time FTE status for the year.
+Part-time employees will be responsible for paying the remainder of the costs of medical insurance, as specified in Appendix C.